I Am Curious (Yellow): Censorship

 The film includes numerous and frank scenes of nudity and staged sexual intercourse.
 One particularly controversial scene features Lena kissing her lover's (Borje's) flaccid penis.
 Released in Sweden in October 1967, it was released in the U.S. in March 1969, immediately attracting a ban in Massachusetts for being pornographic, with the Boston Police Department seizing the film reels from the Symphony Cinemas I & II on Huntington Avenue.
 After proceedings in the United States District Court for the District of Massachusetts (Karalexis v.
 Byrne, 306 F. Supp.
 1363 (D. Mass.
 1969)), the United States Court of Appeals for the Second Circuit, and the Supreme Court of the United States (Byrne v.
 Karalexis, 396 U.S. 976 (1969) and 401 U.S. 216 (1971)), the Second Circuit found the film not to be obscene.

 The Maryland film censorship board banned the film's exhibition in the state on 8 July 1969, in a decision backed by Francis B. Burch, who was the state's attorney general at the time; he described the film as hard-core pornography.
 The ruling was challenged by the American Civil Liberties Union, and although an appeals court eventually declared that the film was not obscene, the ban was ultimately upheld with a split 4-3 vote.
-On 3 December 1969, in response to the ruling, the film's American importer, Grove Press, took the case for distributing the film in all states to the US Supreme Court, sparking a legal battle that spanned three years, ultimately ending in 1972, when Grove Press agreed to remove a minute and a half from the film for its Maryland showing.
+On 3 December 1969, in response to the ruling, the film's American importer, Grove Press, took the case for distributing the film in all states to the U.S. Supreme Court, sparking a legal battle that spanned three years, ultimately ending in 1972, when Grove Press agreed to remove a minute and a half from the film for its Maryland showing.